541-366-6310 / Fax 541-833-0995

 Marijuana

 Questions about marijuana are not uncommon since it is legal in Oregon.
 However, as you know or will soon learn, it is not allowed for commercial driving because it is not legal federally.
 It is a common issue for a person preparing to attend a trucking school who has legally used marijuana in the past month or two to wonder if it will be positive on their drug test.
 THC stores in fat, so your body composition significantly affects this answer.
 In general, we have seen THC be positive at 1-2 months and three months or more in some cases.
 If this is a concern for you, Rogue Medical offers a rapid drug screen with laboratory confirmation for a nominal fee.
-No test is 100 percent, so this is not a guarantee, but your chances of a positive are minimal if you first test positive on our rapid.
+No test is 100 percent, so this is not a guarantee, but your chances of a positive result are minimal if you first test negative on our rapid test or even a home test from your pharmacy.
+Suppose you do not check with a rapid drug test, and then you test positive for marijuana on a federal test.
+In that case, you will need to complete a Substance Abuse Professional (SAP) program before you are allowed to retest.
+The retest will be a “return to duty” and a mandatory observed collection.

 High blood pressure is the most common complication.
 Home BP cuffs are widely available and relatively inexpensive.
-Since this is about your ability to work and your safety, we suggest getting one and checking your BP on a routine basis.
-Automatic cuffs are conveinent, but always get the upper arm cuff – not the wrist cuff.
+Since this concerns your ability to work and your safety, we suggest getting one and checking your BP regularly.
+Automatic cuffs are convenient, but always purchase the upper arm cuff – not the wrist cuff.
 The accuracy of wrist cuffs varies depending on where your wrist is positioned relative to your heart when taking the measurement.
-Alternately, you can check your BP at many pharmacies.
-If you have no previous diagnosis or treatment for high blood pressure, but your blood pressure is too high at the visit, we can usually issue a 3-month certification.
-You will need to see your Primary Care Provider (PCP) get your blood pressure under control.
-We will provide them a letter from us with instructions and our Fax number.
-When your BP is controlled, they will fax us their chart note showing the meds you are on and your blood pressure reading in their office.
-We will add this to your file and issue a certification for the remainder of the year from your exam date.
+Alternatively, you can check your BP at many pharmacies.

 Diabetes